-Tiles and explanation of symbols in the legends for illustration, should be typed on separate pages.
+Titles and explanation of symbols in the legends for illustration should be typed on separate pages.

-Photographs, to be submitted in duplicate, should be unmounted and numbered consecutively.
+Photographs, to be submitted in duplicate, should be un-mounted and numbered consecutively.
 The title of the paper and authors name(s) and "Top' indicated with a arrow should be pencilled on the back of the photographs.
-The pictures should be good quality prints on glossy paper showing sufficient total contrast.
-Their sizes should conform to single (8.5 x 21.0 cm) or double (17.0 x 21.0 cm) column sizes.
-All the illustrations must be protected by thick card board packing against damages during transit.
+The picture should be good quality prints, on glossy paper, showing sufficient total contrast.
+Their sizes should conform to single (8.5 X 21.0 cm) or double (17.0 X 21.0 cm) - column sizes.
+All the illustrations must be protected by thick card - board packing against damages during transit.

-Photomicrographs should have internal scale makers regarding details of magnification to facilitate reduction in size in final print.
+Photomicrographs should have internal scale makers regarding detail of magnification, to facilitate reduction in size in final print.
 Symbols, arrows and letters used in the photomicrographs should contrast with the background.
-Otherwise, the same may be indicated on the copies only which will transferred onto the originals by the Editorial Office at the time of publication.
+Otherwise, the same may be indicated on the copies, which will be transferred onto the originals by the Editors Office, at the time of publication.